Ugochukwuodinaka/New-York-City-Taxi-Trips-Analysis/README.md

 8. Transfomed the negative values in the __"extra"__, __"mta_tax"__, __"tip_amount"__, __"tolls_amount"__, and __"improvement_surcharge"__ of the 2 tables to positive values by multiplying the negative values with __"-1"__ which then returns them as positive values.
 9. Recalculated rows in both tables with a __"trip_distance"__ of __0__, but has a positive value in the __"fare_amount"__ column by using the formula: __("fare_amount" - 2.5) / 2.5__.
 10. Recalculated rows in both table with a __"fare_amount"__ of __0__, but with a positive value in the __"trip_distance"__ column by using the formula: __2.5 + ("trip_distance" x 2.5)__.
+11. Added a custom column __"trips_month"__ in both tables which was extracted from the month in the __"Ipep_drop_off_datetime"__ column to display months as actual month names: __(January - December)__ using the "If function" which will help us identify trip months trend for the benefit of this analysis.
+12. Added a custom column __"trip_days"__ in both tables which was extracted from the day in the __"Ipep_drop_off_datetime"__ column to display the days of the week: __(Sunday - Saturday)__ using the "If function" to help us identify trip days trend for the benefit of this analysis.
+13. Added a custom column __"trip_time_of_day"__ in both tables which also extracts the time of the day from the __"Ipep_drop__off_datetime"__ and then converts it to particular periods of the day: __(Early Morning, Morning, Afrternoon, Evening, Night)__ using the "If function" to help us idnetify particular period of the day for pickups and drop-offs.
+14. Added a custom column __"Vendor_Name"__ in both tables which extracts the vendor code from the __"VendorID"__ column and then transforms it to the actual name of the vendor by using the "If function" which will help us identify the actual Vendors of these taxis.
+15. Added a custom column __"payment_details"__ in both tables which also extracts the payment type code from the __"payment_type"__ column and converts it to the actual payment type using the "If function" which will help us identify actual payment types used in paying for taxi fares.
-11. Made sure no columns in both tables have null value cells.
+16. Made sure no columns in both tables have null value cells an that all columns report a column quality of __100%__ valid.
-12. Made sure that all columns in both tables reports a column quality of 100% valid.
+17. Reordered all columns in both tables appropriately.
-13. After cleaning and transforming these tables, the data rows of the 2017_taxi_trips.csv dropped from __1,048,574__ rows to __1,013,190__ rows, while the 2018_taxi_trips.csv data rows dropped from __1,046,977__ rows to __1,018,233__ rows of data.
+18. After cleaning and transforming these tables, the data rows of the 2017_taxi_trips.csv dropped from __1,048,574__ rows to __1,013,190__ rows, while the 2018_taxi_trips.csv data rows dropped from __1,046,977__ rows to __1,018,233__ rows of data.
-14. Merged both table into a single table.
+19. Merged both table into a single table.

+## Data Model Design
+The data required for this analysis are located in 2 tables.
+Therefore, data modelling is required.
+A star Schema is designed with the __2017_taxi_trips__ (merged) table representing the fact table containing quantitative measures and details, and to which the __taxi_zones__ dimension table is modelled or connected to, using the __DOLocationID__  and __LocationIDD__ fields in both tables.

+- The Model View displays a view of the __ratings__ (fact) table, the __consumers__ table (dimension),  __restaurants__ table (dimension),  the __consumer_preferences__ (dimension) table,  the __restaurant_cuisines__ (dimension) table, and the __Data Analysis Expression__ (DAX) standing alone.
+You can access the full Power BI project document [here](https://github.com/Ugochukwuodinaka/Mexican-Restaurant-Rating-Analysis/blob/main/MEXICAN%20RESTAURANT%20RATING%20ANALYSIS.pbix).